-- Monitor your Degree Audit online to make sure all graduation requirements are met.
+- Monitor your Program Evaluation (Degree Audit) online to make sure all graduation requirements are met.

 - Submit a Graduation Application.